raulso/A1-Frontend-Fundamentals-2020/sesion-01/reto-01/README.md

     <h1>Build your blog.
 Build your business.</h1>
     <h4>
-      Instantly publish articles, drive more traffic, grow your email list, and see your blog’s impact on sales.
+      Instantly publish articles, drive more traffic, grow your email list, and see your blog’s impact on sales.4

+      hola modificacion rso 1 rso 2 2 2
     </h4>
     <!-- O usando un párrafo -->
     <!--